girlscript/winter-of-contributing/Python/Advanced_Function_Map/README.md

 Python’s map() allows you to apply a transformational function to all the items in an iterable without using an explicit `for` loop.

-Please see the file with extention .ipynb.
+In order to understand it more clearly, please see the file with extention .ipynb.
 You can run the file in jupyter notebook by opening the file using

 ```bash
 jupyter notebook